kosmonautdnb/WatcomGL/README.md

 # Other software OpenGL options

 ## DJGPP OSMesa on DOS
 OSMesa is somehow the original software based OpenGL for DOS.
+Maintained until around 2007.

 In this rather trashy video featuring **Wipeout** on DOS it's ingame:
-- OSMesa(around 2007) around **40** FPS
+- OSMesa around **40** FPS
 - WatcomGL around **100** FPS

 Video: